i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Give player other fossils and set up the conversion process.
     - Unobtainable Legendary Pokemon need locations.
         - Reminder to make them respawn if not caught.
+        - They or their location will only show up after the HoF.
-        - Articuno at Shoal Cave ice room after HoF.
+        - Articuno at Shoal Cave ice room.
         - Zapdos at Old Mauville.
         - Moltres at Jagged Pass.
-        - Mewtwo at ???.
+        - Mewtwo at maybe a new area in Rusturf Tunnel.
-        - Raikou, Entei, Suicune at ???.
+        - Raikou, Entei, Suicune at maybe a deserted town north of Lilycove City.
+            - Reminder to make Ho-Oh and Lugia require these three to be caught to give out event item.
         - Celebi at forest south of Pacifidlog Town.
 (Yet to be made.)
         - Jirachi at special moon area.
 (Yet to be made.)
-        - Uxie, Mesprit, Azelf at ???.
+        - Uxie, Mesprit, Azelf at area between Route 112 and Route 119.
+(Yet to be made.).
-        - Dialga, Palkia at ???.
+        - Dialga, Palkia at area between Route 112 and Route 119.
+(Yet to be made.)
+            - Will require catching Uxie, Mesprit, and Azelf.
         - Heatran at Scorched Slab.
+(Needs to be expanded.)
-        - Regigigas at ???.
+        - Regigigas at cave east of Littleroot Town.
+(Yet to be made.)
-        - Giratina at ???.
+        - Giratina at special cave system at Mt.
+Pyre.
+(Yet to be made.)
+            - Will require catching Dialga and Palkia.
-        - Cresellia at ???.
+        - Cresellia at large island northeast of Slateport.
+(Yet to be made.)
-        - Manaphy and Phione at ???.
+        - Manaphy and Phione at island southwest of Pacifidlog Town.
+(Yet to be made.)
-        - Darkrai at ???.
+        - Darkrai at large island northeast of Slateport.
+(Yet to be made.)
-        - Shaymin at ???.
+        - Shaymin at forest south of Lilycove City.
+(Yet to be made.)
             - Gracidea at Flower Shop.
-        - Arceus at ???.
+        - Arceus at area between Route 112 and Route 119.
+(Yet to be made.)
+            - Will require catching Giratina.
-            - Plates at ???.
+            - Plates at various routes.
+        - Gohng at new area in Granite Cave.
+(Yet to be made.)
+        - Metal Celebi at Steven's Cave.
+            - Must defeat Steven first.
     - Give all Kanto Starters.
     - Give all Hoenn starters.
         - Enter Hall of Fame to receive the rest.
     - Give all Johto starters.
-        - See all Hoenn Pokemon, then obtain all Hoenn Pokemon to receive the rest.
+        - See all Hoenn Pokemon to obtain one, then obtain all Hoenn Pokemon to receive the rest.
     - Give all Sinnoh Starters.
-        - See all Gen 3 Pokemon, then obtain all Gen 3 Pokemon to receive the rest.
+        - See all Gen 3 Pokemon to obtain one, then obtain all Gen 3 Pokemon to receive the rest.
     - Give new betamon "Starters" as a kind of elemental monkey thing.
+        - Enter Hall of Fame to receive the rest.
     - Implement new swarms along with held items.
     - Modify tutor moves to account for new TMs and potentially add more.
     - Add Odd Egg event into the game.